 Inclusive innovation could involve scaling existing practices of a company to venture into a new market or developing a new product.

-We don’t have an exhaustive list of these, but some examples include:
+We do not have an exhaustive list of these, but some examples include:

 - technologies that give people with disabilities a more independent life